High-paying remote jobs are real.

 Clasva is built for that kind of search too.

 Not every strong candidate fits a standard corporate path.
-Veterans, military spouses, digital nomads, offshore workers, truckers, expats, and OCONUS workers often carry experience that mainstream job boards do not translate well.
+Veterans, military spouses, digital nomads, offshore workers, truckers, expats, OCONUS workers, and contractors often carry experience that mainstream job boards do not translate well.

 The right job post should make that experience easier to match.